Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 Even worse is that there's a lot of misinformation out there about what the "perfect" belt status number is.
 I see 240 being floated around everywhere as the perfect number.
 That's what I tensioned my belts to.
 Worked fine for a while, but then one of them snapped on me.
 OUCH!
 Good thing I had a spare belt in my drawer.

 [Chris Warkocki](https://prusacommunity.com/your-belt-status-and-you/), a pretty big name in the Prusa community that I highly respect, suggests about 270 as being a perfect number for belt status.
-I don't fully disagree with this, but honestly I think relying on the belt status numbers is a fool's game because of the other variables I mentioned that can make these numbers inaccurate.
-Personally, I just tighten my belts until they feel tight.
-Your belts only need to be tight enough so that the teeth in the belts engage the teeth in the motor pulleys without slipping.
-If you are not getting layer shifting at all in your prints, chances are your belts are tight enough!
+I totally agree with this, 270 gives me the best results.
+But just be careful about these numbers.
+Like I said, the numbers reported on the printer aren't totally accurate.
+Right now my X belt is reporting 266 and my Y belt is reporting 278, but I can feel for sure that my Y belt is actually tighter.

+So just be very careful about overtightening the belts!

 And it's better to have belts on the looser side than the tighter side, in my opinion.
 Having belts too tight makes it hard for the X and Y axis to move, which must surely put more strain on the motors, as well as decrease the life of the belts.

 Ok wait, so how do you actually tension your belts?
 Well, on the stock MK3 it's kind of hard to do.
 The X axis has a built-in tensioning screw which is kind of a pain in the ass to really use, and if you tighten it too much it will crack your X axis end printed part (happened to me).
 So you can use this (follow the Prusa manual) but be very careful.
 Also, don't expect it to actually tension your X belt too much.
 For the Y belt, the only method on stock MK3 to tension it is to loosen the screws that hold the Y belt pulley to the front of the frame, put your belt as tight as possible by hand into the belt grooves on the bottom of the bed, and then tighten the screws in the pulley to pull it tighter.
 Again, this method really sucks and doesn't allow you to tighten the belt very much.

 A much better thing to do is just take the time to upgrade your whole extruder and X axis to the [Bear X axis and Extruder](https://www.thingiverse.com/thing:3226689), and upgrade your Y axis to the [Taurus Y axis](https://www.thingiverse.com/thing:3269389).
-This will require a lot of printing of parts and a few extra hardware supplies, but it's highly worth it for many reasons, one of them beign how easily and convenient they will make it to tension your belts in the future.
+This will require a lot of printing of parts and a few extra hardware supplies, but it's highly worth it for many reasons, one of them being how easily and convenient they will make it to tension your belts in the future.

 # Calibrating Live Z My Way
 <a name="livez"/>